 If one was not on the census of the Cherokee themselves, nor could one provide names of parents or grandparents that would be on either census then one could not be enrolled.
 Over 250,000 people physically showed up in one of these courthouses and filled out an application to be included in this Land Allotment.
 That is double the number of members of each one of The Five Civilized Tribes and records indicated that people came from all walks of life and from just about every territory including as far away as the Hawaiian Islands.

-No it is far more likely that anyone who showed up to enroll that did not have prior history would end up on the Rejected Rolls or the Doubtful Rolls which brings us to the next part.
+No, it is far more likely that anyone who showed up to enroll that did not have a prior history would end up on the Rejected Rolls or the Doubtful Rolls which brings us to the next part.

 Who Is Cherokee